safespring/docs/content/service/status.md

 ## Status page

-A status page is available at https://status.safespring.com - the page contains (manual) annoucement of downtime and maintenace windows.
+A status page is available at https://status.safespring.com - the page contains annoucement of downtime and maintenace windows.

 ## Mailing lists